searchisko/elasticsearch-river-jira/README.md

 * Implement some mechanism which allows to initiate full reindex of all issues (calleable over REST)
 * Implement some mechanism which allows to initiate full reindex of all issues for defined JIRA project (calleable over REST)
 * Implement REST endpoint where you can monitor status of JIRA river (which projects are indexed by river, which projects are indexed just now, last time of indexing run for projects etc.)
+* Implement REST endpoint which can be used to delete issue from index to support incremental deletes by notifications from JIRA side
 * Store info about every JIRA project update run (type of run (full/incremental), time started, time elapsed, number of issues updated/deleted, etc.) for statistical reasons (stored into configured search index to be searchable).
 * Credentials for http proxy authentication used for JIRA REST calls